ncatlab/nlab-content/pages/19113.md

 The classification in Theorem \ref{ClassificationOfFiniteSubgroupsOfSO3} goes back to

-* {#Klein1884} [[Felix Klein]], _Vorlesungen über das Ikosaeder und die Auflösung der Gleichungen vom fünften Grade_, 1884, translated as _Lectures on the Icosahedron and the Resolution of Equations of Degree Five_ by George Morrice 1888, [online version](https://archive.org/details/cu31924059413439)
+* {#Klein1884} [[Felix Klein]], chapter I of _Vorlesungen über das Ikosaeder und die Auflösung der Gleichungen vom fünften Grade_, 1884, translated as _Lectures on the Icosahedron and the Resolution of Equations of Degree Five_ by George Morrice 1888, [online version](https://archive.org/details/cu31924059413439)

 Textbook accounts include